PetterBerntsson/WordBlitzExecutor/README.md

 # WordBlitzExecutor
-A program that plays the facebook game "WordBlitz" - consistently with an average of 99% of words per round
+A program that plays the facebook game "WordBlitz" - consistently with an average of 99% of words per round.
+This program by far beats any other WordBlitz bot that I know of.

 I DO NOT ENDORSE CHEATING IN THE GAME WORDBLITZ - This program is intended to be used for fun, not against unknowing players.